582-31F-VA/syllabus/README.md

 is graded.
 They aim to assess students' understanding of one or two concepts at most, and allow the teacher to provide rapid feedback.

-### Exams (3 × 20%)
+### Projects (3 × 20%)

-Exams are designed to assess students' understanding of the learning material.
+Projects are designed to assess students' understanding of the learning material.
 As such, they are graded based on the level of proficiency students exhibit for the course competencies.
-Students have one week to complete and submit the exam.
+Students have two weeks to complete and submit the projects.

 ### LIA (20%)